rimellegari/e-commerce/README.md

                 <ol>
                     <li>Text cleaning and stopwords removal(remove words that do not contain any semantical value for the NLP model semântico) byusing NLTK and Spacy</li>
                     <li>Feature extraction comparing the efficieny between two techniques  <i>Bag-of-words</i> and </i>Term Frequency- Inverse Document Frequency (TF-IDF)</i></li>
-                    <li>Use scikit-learn to evaluate three NLP tecniques (Logistic Regression, Naive-Bayes and Decision Tree)</li>
+                    <li>Use scikit-learn to evaluate three NLP techniques (Logistic Regression, Naive-Bayes and Decision Tree)</li>
                     <li>Analyze and compare the accuracy of the models with features from sckit-learn and confusion matrix interpretation</li>
                 </ol>
         <li>Evaluate model viablity and if positive, justify the choice of the model</li>